rgerkin/mathiasverraes.github.com/_posts/2014-05-12-final-classes-in-php.markdown

 ---
-title: Final Classes
+title: "Final Classes: Open for Extension, Closed for Inheritance"
 slug: final-classes-in-php
 date: 2014-05-12
 layout: post
 published: true
 ---

-{% include tldr.html text="Open for extension, closed for inheritance" %}
+{% include tldr.html text="Composition, strategies, callbacks, plugins, event listeners, ... are all valid ways to extend without inheritance." %}

 I make all my classes final by default.
 I even configured the templates in my IDE prefix new classes with 'final'.
 I've often explained my reasoning to people.
 A blog post is in order!